-The Amendments to the Procedure for phytosanitary control at the customs border of the Eurasian Economic Union (Decision of the Council of the Eurasian Economic Commission No. 50 of August 16, 2013) made it possible to replace phytosanitary certificates in some cases under the condition that the authorized agencies of exporting countries guarantee the safety and wholesomeness of regulated products from the moment of the products' out-loading to the moment it enters the customs territory of the Eurasian Economic Union.
+Since 2013, replacement phytosanitary certificates have been allowed in some cases under the condition that the authorized agencies of exporting countries guarantee the safety and wholesomeness of regulated products from the moment of the products' out-loading to the moment it enters the customs territory of the Eurasian Economic Union.
 For details please see GAIN Report RS1389 Amended CU Regulations Allow Replacement Phytosanitary Certificates.

-Rosselkhoznadzor enforces a zero-tolerance for certificate errors and such instances commonly arise from inaccurate information provided to the federal authority issuing the certificate (e.g., wrong container numbers, mistyped establishment numbers).
+Rosselkhoznadzor enforces a zero-tolerance policy for certificate errors and such instances commonly arise from inaccurate information provided to the federal authority issuing the certificate (e.g., wrong container numbers, mistyped establishment numbers).
 Errors commonly result in significant demurrage costs and can lead to a shipment being denied entry.